Ursus sp. × Canis familiaris

-This cross is often listed in older works.
-Writing during the Elizabethan era, the French humanist writer Pierre Boaistuau, in his Histoires prodigieuses, says dogs and bears were intentionally mated in captivity in London and that sometimes a hybrid resulted.
-He includes an artist’s illustration of the alleged hybrid (shown at right).
-These bears and dogs, usually mastiffs, were kept to fight in the bear baitings so popular at the time and a favorite pastime of the Queen.
+Writing during the Elizabethan era, the French humanist Pierre Boaistuau, in his Histoires prodigieuses, says dogs and bears were intentionally mated in London and that sometimes a hybrid resulted.
+He includes an artist’s illustration of a supposed hybrid (shown at right).
+Bears and dogs, usually mastiffs, were kept to fight in the bear baitings so popular at the time and a favorite pastime of the Queen.
 An English translation of the passage in question (Boaistuau 1591, pp. 206-209) reads as follows:

 Boaistuau then turns to a discussion of other types of hybrids, but eventually returns to his description of the bear-dog: